How long does it take to remortgage

 During this stage, the lender will appoint a solicitor or conveyancer to handle the legal aspects of the remortgage.
 They will ensure that all legal requirements are met and conduct necessary searches on the property.
 A professional valuation will also be carried out to assess the current value of the property.
 This stage usually takes a few weeks, and any issues that arise during this process may cause delays.

-See also How long does it take to make dentures
+See also How long does an overdose take to recover

 5. Offer, Approval, and Completion (1-2 weeks)